- January Injectable Days! 2/14 & 2/28

-- Click HERE to see our other specials!
+- Click HERE to view all of our specials!

 Botox is an ultra-popular cosmetic treatment in Philadelphia, also used by more than 7 million individuals in over70 countries.
 In the United States, FDA approved cosmetic applications for Botox include reducing the appearance of facial wrinkles on the forehead, between the brows, and around the eyes.